 - Develop care plans to address long- and short-term issues.

-- Coordinate care between professionals like doctors, mental health practitioners, and legal advocates.
+- Coordinate care among professionals such as doctors, mental health practitioners, and legal advocates.

 - Connect seniors to insurance, housing, and financial aid programs.